 Job Opportunities

 Do you have a passion for the arts?
 Our mission is to bring art of all mediums to people of all ages–and to foster creativity in all forms.
-If you believe in that mission and would like a chance to work hard with a small but dedicated team, we hope you find a position below that fits your skills and experience.
+If you believe in that mission and would like a chance to work hard with a small but dedicated and fun-loving team, we hope you find a position below that fits your skills and experience.

 Guild Hall is an equal opportunity employer and celebrates diversity in its workforce.
 We appreciate your interest, but only candidates chosen for an interview will be contacted.
 No phone calls, please.